Sitecore-Hackathon/2022-Les-Miserables/README.md

 ⟹ Extend MVP Site

 ## Description
-⟹ Write a clear description of your hackathon entry.

   - To add a search feature to MVP site for searching the publications and blogs of MVPs
   - The problem to be solved was getting the content of the blogs and extracting the key phrases and searchable content from Html pages of the blogs
     - By making use of Azure Cognitive Search and AI enrichments reading html blobs from an Azure Storage Account